-A decision on the basis of which an employee of the KB or NWO is employed as a civil servant as defined by the Civil Service Act.
 A committee as referred to in article 7:13 of Awb.
 The advisory committee, composed of equal numbers of representatives, consists of a chair and two members, of one whom has been nominated by the employer organisations.
-The members as well as the chair are appointed by the employer.
+The members as well according to the fastest route, and not adjusted to up-to-date travel information.